Tinker-Dev/HHGTTG/README.md

-# Welcome to the HHGTTG wiki!
+# Welcome to the TinkerDev's version of the HHGTTG

 ***